 GMOs are plants or animals that have had their DNA modified.
 This is a new revolutionary technology that is still in its early experimental stage of development.
 The consequences of altering the natural state of an organism are unknown but genetically modified foods have been shown to cause harm to humans, animals, and the environment.
 In the U.S., GMOs are in as much as 80% of processed food.
 In most states and countries, products are not GMO’s labeled.

-The best thing to do to protect yourself against genetically modified foods is to cook at home with quality ingredients, avoid processed and manufactured foods, read labels, and purchase organic whenever possible – especially for the dirtiest fruits and vegetables, and for the items from the list below if you consume them.
+The best thing to do to protect yourself against genetically modified foods is to cook at home with quality ingredients, avoid processed and manufactured foods, avoid consumption of refined vegetable oils, read labels, and purchase organic whenever possible – especially for the dirtiest fruits and vegetables, and for the items from the list below if you consume them.
 Unfortunately, unless you buy organic these days, it’s almost impossible to know what you are eating.

 If you have children at home, I would highly recommend being even more careful with these “foods”.